-Al Yadoudeh Neighbourhood: represents the typology of a neighbourhood that lacks access to some infrastructure networks and public facilities.
+Al Yadoudeh Neighbourhood: represents the typology of a neighbourhood that represents the typology of a neighbourhood that lacks access to some infrastructure networks and public facilities.

 - The overloaded water network. - The neighbourhood is not connected with the sewerage network. - Lack of access to hospitals or health care facilities within a 5 and 15 minute walking distance. - · The insufficient recreational facilities. - The lack of public transportation means.